I want to walk into Networking Events one day and scream:

 “One of the things that people learn when they go to college is how to network.
 Where to meet strangers.
 How to engage with them.
 When to find out if there’s any chemistry?
 How to develop a relationship over time… In some ways, the Internet has been very good for this process because it has allowed people to keep track of one another in much more efficient ways.
 It has allowed them to make introductions to one another.
 And so, I think we should be teaching young people about these opportunities that are available to them online.”

 Networking events are not the only places to network.
-In fact, they’re not even the best places to network.
+They’re not even the best places to network.
 If you want to network properly, stop coming to networking events and start meeting people one-on-one, joining clubs and activities, and attending industry events.
 These are all far more effective ways to meet new people and develop relationships.
 So get out there and start networking!

 Create a Digital Footprint